 Net assets attributable to unitholders comprise units on issue and undistributed reserves.
-In order to allow the Scheme to elect into the Attribution Managed Investment Trust ("AMIT") tax regime, the Scheme's Constitution has been amended and other conditions required to adopt the AMIT tax regime have also been met.
-The amendment of the Scheme's Constitution removes the Responsible Entity's contractual obligation to distribute trust income to unitholders.
+The Scheme's Constitution allows the Attribution Managed Investment Trust ("AMIT") tax regime to apply to the Scheme and the AMIT eligibility criteria have been met.
+The Scheme's Constitution has no contractual obligation for the Responsible Entity to distribute trust income to unitholders.
 As the units on issue comprise multiple classes of units with non-identical features, the Scheme's net assets attributable to unitholders cannot be classified as equity; and therefore, are classified as liabilities in accordance with AASB 132 Financial Instruments: Presentation.
 As there are no equity holders, total comprehensive income and equity for the Scheme is nil.